New Resources for Gender Studies

 BTCP on Letters to Timothy and Titus

-Finally, I’m close to finishing my commentary on the LTT (Letters to Timothy and Titus).
+Finally, I’m close to finishing my commentary on the Letters to Timothy and Titus.
 It’s part of the Biblical Theology for Christian Proclamation (BTCP) series with B&H Academic (you may have seen Tom Schreiner’s inaugural volume on Hebrews).
-I don’t have time to tell you all that I’ve learned in working on this commentary, but let me just share with you very quickly 2 areas that are relevant for complementarian scholarship but sometimes overlooked: (1) the use of the OT in these letters; and (2) the household metaphor.
+I don’t have time to tell you all that I’ve learned in working on this commentary, but let me just share with you very quickly 2 areas that are relevant for complementarian scholarship but sometimes overlooked: (1) the use of the Old Testament in these letters; and (2) the household metaphor.

 Thanks again for your faithful witness to the biblical teaching on God’s plan for men and women, and God bless you, your families, and your ministry!